web-auth/doc/prerequisites/the-relying-party.md

 {% endcode %}

 {% hint style="info" %}
-The Webauthn specification does not set any limit for the length of the third argument.
+The WebAuthn specification does not set any limit for the length of the third argument.
 {% endhint %}

 {% hint style="warning" %}